TzarAlkex/StreamHelper/README.md

 ## Install

-Download StreamHelper from the [Microsoft Store](https://www.microsoft.com/store/apps/9P776V8N7B5B) or [GitHub](https://github.com/TzarAlkex/StreamHelper/releases/latest)
+Download StreamHelper from the [Microsoft Store](https://www.microsoft.com/store/apps/9P776V8N7B5B) or [GitHub](https://github.com/TzarAlkex/StreamHelper/releases/latest).

+Note that while it is an .exe file on the GitHub that you can just download to any folder and run, it is not portable.
+Settings are saved in the registry, and logs if enabled are saved in appdata.

 ## Description